-Finally, there are a whole slew of additives that you can add to your buffer to help increase protein solubility and stability.
-Adding an inert protein like BSA to your buffer can sometimes stabilize proteins, although you must ensure that the protein you’re adding does not interfere with your experiment.
+Finally, there are a whole slew of additives you can add to your buffer to help increase protein solubility and stability.
+You can try adding an inert protein like BSA to your buffer.
+This can sometimes stabilize a protein, but you must ensure that the protein you’re adding does not interfere with your experiment.
 Sometimes it helps to increase the viscosity by adding agents like glycerol or PEG.
 These typically help prevent aggregation.
-Also, some detergents and other ionic compounds like sulfates, amino acids, and citrate can be used in small quantities to help shield ionic interactions and help solubilize proteins.
+Also, some detergents and other ionic compounds like sulfates, amino acids, and citrate can be used in small quantities to help shield ionic interactions and solubilize proteins.

 So there you have it.
 By keeping these five things in mind: pH, buffering system, salt, reducing agents, and stabilizing agents, you are well on your way to creating a buffer that will keep your protein happy and active for use in various analytical techniques (including SPR applications).

 It’s great to have you in the Bitesize Bio family!
 We’ve sent you an email to confirm your registration.
 Please click on the link in the email or paste it into your browser to finalize your registration.